Larspresta/wealth-health/README.md

 ## Wealth Health

-Wealth Health is a modern web application designed to manage employee data efficiently.
-Built with React, it leverages powerful tools such as Vite, React Query, and AG Grid to deliver a high-performance, responsive user experience.
+Wealth Health is a modern web application designed to create employee data efficiently.
+Built with React, it leverages powerful tools such as Vite, React Query, and AG Grid to deliver a high-performance user experience. 🚀

 ## Features